darkDev8/XDrive-4.0/README.md

 * Analyze storage not working
 * Filter file types not working
 * Stop button in upload file form not working
-* Some theme switch not working for popup menu
+* Some items in popup menu for main form background won't change.

 ## Themes <br>